kapoko/asset-json-reader/README.md

 # asset-json-reader

 Reads asset locations from a json file outputted by webpack.
-Works well with [asset-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), which stores the hashed filenames in a json file.
+Works well with [asset-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin) or [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), which stores the hashed filenames in a json file.
 With this package you can easily get the hashed filenames

 ## Install